-Altera Software
+Intel (Altera) Software

-All software tools that you need to conduct this experiment are either installed on the lab machines or will be provided to you.
-However, you can also obtain and install all the required software for this experiment freely from Altera's website.
+You can obtain and install all the required software for this experiment freely from Altera's website.
 You will want to download and install Quartus II Web Edition software, which includes Qsys, the Nios II EDS, and Altera IP Library.